cesarkero/QGIS_scripts/README.md

 This scripts are made to be used from console:

 ### RotatedMinBoundingBox
-This scripts makes the bounding box of a layer of points with a predefined rotation.
+This script makes the bounding box of a layer of points with a predefined rotation.

+### Bufferdaily
+This script perform an scheduled process (buffer in this case) from the console of QGIS.